-Payments on the Series 2012 Warrants payable are made by the Debt Service Fund with county sales and use taxes.
+Payments on the Series 2012 and Series 2017 Warrants payables are made by the Debt Service Fund with county sales and use taxes.
 Payments on the Pool Bonds Series 2009B are made by the Debt Service Fund with pledged Public School Funds withheld from the Board's allocation from the Alabama State Department of Education.
 The long-term notes payable for buses are paid from fleet renewal monies received from the State Department of Education as well as with county sales and use taxes.
+The long-term note payable for land is paid from the Public School Funds.